jgm/gitit/README.markdown

 Plugins are small Haskell programs that transform a wiki page after it has been converted from Markdown or RST.
-See the example plugin `data/DotPlugin.hs`, which causes delimited code blocks with the `dot` class to be converted into graphviz dot diagrams.
+See the example plugins in the `plugins` directory.
 To enable a plugin, include the path to the plugin in the `pluginModules` field of a configuration file.

 The gitit executable will be much larger if plugins support is compiled in.
 Plugin support is disabled by default.
 To enable support for